Amazing American Civil War Photos Turned Into Glorious Colour

 Mads Madsen/Photo Courtesy of Library of Congress

-This photograph by Andrew Gardner, originally Brady’s apprentice, depicts the staff of Brigadier General Andrew Porter in 1862.
-George Custer (of the Battle of Little Bighorn fame) is shown reclining next to a dog on the right.
+The photograph by Andrew Gardner, originally Brady’s apprentice, depicts the staff of Brigadier General Andrew Porter in 1862.
+George Custer (of Battle of Little Bighorn fame) is shown reclining next to a dog on the right.

 Colour by Reddit User Zuzahin/Photo by Andrew Gardner